Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.usn.md

               WHERE Filename =~ FileNameRegex
                 AND str(str=_FileMFTID) =~ MFT_ID_Regex
                 AND str(str=_ParentMFTID) =~ Parent_MFT_ID_Regex
-                AND Timestamp < DateBeforeTime
+                AND Timestamp &lt; DateBeforeTime
-                AND Timestamp > DateAfterTime
+                AND Timestamp &gt; DateAfterTime
                 AND _Links =~ PathRegex
             })
           }, else={